mlin6436/mlin6436.github.io/_posts/2014-08-20-useful-git-commands.md

 For Mac, `brew install git`.

-For Linux, `sudo apt-get install git` (you may try `sudo apt-get install git-core` in case of any problem) or `yum install git`.
+For Linux, `sudo apt-get install git` (you can try `sudo apt-get install git-core` if Git is not installed) or `yum install git`.

-For Windows, download the client [here](http://www.git-scm.com/) and install it.
+For Windows, download the bash client [here](http://www.git-scm.com/) and install it, and you get bash commands for free, happy days!

-There are also GUIs available from [GitHub](https://mac.github.com/) or [Tower](http://www.git-tower.com/), even though I tend not to use due to personal preferences.
+Even though I tend to avoid GUIs cause they are confusing, inefficient and most importantly not hipster, you can still find something from [GitHub](https://mac.github.com/) or [Tower](http://www.git-tower.com/).

 ##Create a repository

+Easy peasy.

 {% highlight bash %}
 $ git init